 Green beans are the classic side to grace the holiday table, but if you’re looking for a lighter, fresher version to balance out all the rich food, this Green Beans with Yuzu Vinaigrette (インゲンの柚子和え) is the one you’ll need to try.

 I put a simple Japanese spin on the dish to give it a bright contrast to the heavier Thanksgiving stalwarts.
 Here, the green beans are cooked quickly, so they still taste fresh and perfectly tender with a light crunch.
 Then I toss them in the yuzu vinaigrette to give everything a lovely citrusy zing.

 Not only it’s healthy, but this green bean side dish also lives up to the task of a special holiday meal.

 Why You’ll Love Green Beans with Yuzu Vinaigrette

 - Refreshing among all the heavy foods.

-- Easily make ahead (even a few days before!).
+- Easily make it ahead (even a few days before!).

-- The quick cooking helps to retain the nutrients and vitamins of the green beans.
+- Quick cooking helps to retain the nutrients and vitamins of the green beans.

 - A simple touch of Japanese flavor makes the side dish shines.